TransNexus at FCC SHAKEN/STIR Robocall Summit

 I want to really encourage everyone here, is there a way to give every carrier—the part of the public switched network—an equal footing in the trust anchor?

-“I do want to mention something that Brian mentioned about Out-of-Band STIR.
+“I do want to mention something that Brian mentioned about Out-of-Band SHAKEN.
 We’re using that for our customers as a work around to get started.
 I’m not saying it’s the only way, but I think we need to look for ways to include everybody.

 My customers want attestation A: “I’m a telephone company.
 I’m part of the public switched network.
 I should be able to do it.”
 There needs to be some mechanism that enables everybody.”